5th June 2020, 8:30 - 9:30

 What will Happen Next?

-A member of the counselling team will contact you to arrange a face to face meeting.
+A member of the counselling team will contact you to arrange a telephone assessment.
 This will offer an opportunity to share a little bit more about your situation, explore what counselling is and how it may be able to help you.

 If you feel that the support is something that will be helpful to you, you will then be placed on our waiting list.
 Usually within 6 to 8 weeks (no longer than 12) you will be offered a start date for your counselling sessions to begin.